samstephen/06-23-cookcolab/README.md

 * create a recipe without a category
 * create a recipe without a tag
 * duplicate tags
+* delete a user with recipes, without also removing that user's recipe's recipe_tags

 ####Stretches
+* when a recipe is added, the publish date will automatically be assigned
-A user can "like" a user's recipe.
+* A user can "like" a user's recipe.
-A user can comment on a user's recipe.
+* A user can comment on a user's recipe.